Benjamin144/Europe-s-Favorite-Stadiums/README.md

         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
         5. The personal information section is set up to autofill

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+    3. As a Returning Visitor, I want to find the links to various social media groups so that I can join and interact with others in the community.

-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
+        1. The Facebook Page can be found at the right hand side of index,map and subscribe pages and will open a new tab for the user and more information can be accessable on the Facebook page.

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+    1. As a Frequent User, I want to check to see if there are any newly added content to the site which furthers the interest of the business.

-        1. The user can use search components in the navigation bar to look for challenges
+        1. The user can use search components in the navigation bar and updates to the development of the site

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    2. As a Frequent User, I want to check to see if there are any new information as I now have access to an intranet site linked to Super Arenas.

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. The user would already be comfortable with the website layout and can easily click on links for further developments of the site